 Cold pitching is by no means easy and most people simply give up after sending out 1,000 emails to various businesses and not getting any feedback in return.
 The problem isn’t that businesses aren’t looking for writers, the problem lies in how writers choose to approach them.
 Here are some rules to follow:

-- Don’t send out a mass blanket email to as many email addresses as you can get your hands on.
-Instead, send emails only targeted to businesses that actually centre around your chosen topic.
+- Don’t mass send emails to multiple recipients: Instead, send emails only targeted to businesses that actually centre around your chosen topic.

-- Don’t send the same email to all of your chosen businesses.
-An email that has simply been copied and pasted is easy to spot and will rarely get a response; instead, make each email personalised in some way.
+- Don’t send the same email: An email that has simply been copied and pasted is easy to spot and will rarely get a response; instead, make each email personalised in some way.

 Cold pitching will take effort and will require you to be patient and not let the “no’s” get to you.
 However, have a strategy to make it easier.
 Decide how many and what publications you are going to target over a specific time period and with what ideas to make it easier to track.
 You’ll also know which ones to follow up on if you haven’t heard back.

-As stated throughout this article, finding the ideal freelance writing opportunities for beginners is not an easy process nor is it something that can be achieved overnight.
-Instead, invest time into planning out a few strategic avenues, focus on achieving small goals and set yourself regular deadlines.
+Finding the ideal freelance writing opportunities for beginners is not an easy process nor is it something that can be achieved overnight.
+Instead, you need to be prepared to invest time into planning out a few strategic avenues, focus on achieving small goals and set yourself regular deadlines.
 Over time, you should start to see results, and if not, then employ more tactics and techniques, such as building one-to-one conversations with key influencers and developing a skill or knowledge in a niche area of copywriting, until you get the results you need.